rajesh-ae/rajesh-ae/README.md

 Hi 👋, I am Rajesh.
-I am a computational scientist with interests in fluid dynamics, numerical methods and high-performance computing.
+I am a computational scientist with interests in fluid dynamics, numerical methods and high-performance scientific computing.